 - You are expected to arrive at work mentally, emotionally, and physically fit to perform your responsibilities safely and to a high performance standard.
-You must remain fit to perform your responsibilities for the duration of your time at work or while representing the organization. - You must not be impaired by alcohol, drugs or other substances when conducting Crombie business. - You are expected to act responsibly during company-related business, social, and recreational events. - If you see or suspect the possession or use of drugs or alcohol at work or while on Crombie property, you have a duty to report it to a manager or to the Chief Talent Officer & VP Communications.
+You must remain fit to perform your responsibilities for the duration of your time at work or while representing the organization. - You must not be impaired by alcohol, drugs or other substances when conducting Crombie business. - You are expected to act responsibly during Crombie-related business, social, and recreational events. - If you see or suspect the possession or use of drugs or alcohol at work or while on Crombie property, you have a duty to report it to a manager or to the Senior Vice President, People & Culture.